erhmeh/UTS-Sensors-and-Control/README.md

  - The feature Jacobian established the realtionship between camera fetaures and the velocity.
 Depth is estimated in this simulation
  - The velocity is calculated as the combination of gain (lambda), psuedo Moore-Pentose and error
  - The inverse of the robot's Jacobian is used to update joint velocities
+ - Once the camera has moved one step, the current position is updated using forward kinematics and the process is repeated.

+  The script provides useful window outputs to see the simulated image plane, joint velocities, cartesian velocities, joint angles and camera position (x, y, z, roll, pitch and yaw).